Philip Moger: Bishop of Plymouth

-On September 13, 2024 it was announced that Pope Francis had appointed Moger as bishop of the Diocese of Plymouth.
-Commenting on his appointment, he said, "I’m very honoured to be asked by Pope Francis to be the tenth Bishop of this great Diocese of Plymouth… I look forward to visiting and getting to know the clergy, religious and lay faithful in this beautiful part of the Lord’s vineyard."
+On 13 September 2024 it was announced that Pope Francis had appointed Moger as bishop of the Diocese of Plymouth.
+Commenting on his appointment, he said, "I'm very honoured to be asked by Pope Francis to be the tenth Bishop of this great Diocese of Plymouth… I look forward to visiting and getting to know the clergy, religious and lay faithful in this beautiful part of the Lord’s vineyard."

-He was due to be installed as bishop on Saturday 9 November at the Cathedral Church of St Mary and St Boniface, Plymouth.
-On 6 November, however, Moger issued an apology stating he intended to postpone his installation until termination of the investigation of personal issued raised.
-Mentions of due process in his statement raised the question of if Moger was subject to a canonical inquiry.
+Moger was due to be installed as bishop on 9 November 2024 at the Cathedral Church of St Mary and St Boniface, Plymouth.
+On 6 November, however, Moger issued an apology stating he intended to postpone his installation until termination of an investigation of personal issues.
+Mentions of due process in his statement raised the question of whether Moger was subject to a canonical inquiry.

-In February 2025, Pope Francis accepted Moger's request to step down from his appointment as Bishop of the Diocese of Plymouth.
-He stated that he would be taking a sabbatical, although the statement did not make clear whether he might return as Auxiliary in Southwark, nor was any comment made on the Vatican's official Bollettino of appointments and resignations.
+In February 2025, Pope Francis accepted Moger's request to step down from his appointment as bishop of the Diocese of Plymouth.
+He stated that he would be taking a sabbatical, although the statement did not make clear whether he might return as an auxiliary in Southwark, nor was any comment made on the Vatican's official Bollettino of appointments and resignations.